yashgode01/Excel_Stakeholders_Sales_Dashboard/README.md

 ### Tools

 - Excel
-1.Data Cleaning
+- Data Cleaning
-2.Data Modelling
+- Data Modelling
-3.Dashboard Making
+- Dashboard Making

 ### Below are the key point indicators in order to analyze the sales data and generate insights out of it:
 - Storewise sales